belugaman9981/coding-minds-html-test/README.md

 For homework, i had to make a simple html website

-I have decided of adding pong to my simple game
+I have decided of adding pong game to my simple website